martinmiglio/rpitimelapse/README.md

 ## A timelapse capture and viewing module for Raspberry Pi.

 RPiTimeLapse is a collection of services handling the capture, rendering and display of timelapses.
-The capture service relies on Raspberry Pi's python library.
+The capture service relies on Raspberry Pi's python camera library.
 A Flask web server hosts a user interface to slect the time period and then display a timelapse.
-The timelapse is rendered using multithreaded opencv2 to ffmpeg pipeline to create a web-ready mp4.
+The timelapse is rendered using a multithreaded opencv2 to ffmpeg pipeline to create a web-ready mp4 from the collected images.

 ## Installation